For the complete documentation index, see llms.txt. This page is also available as Markdown.

 !∅

-For example for data: service output: 6.0, value to compare: 6, comparison: EQ, the result is incorrect.
-The text value 6.0 returned from the script is not equal to the text value 6 entered in the expected field.
+For example, for data: service output: 6.0, value to compare: 6, comparison: EQ, the result is incorrect.
+The text value 6.0 returned by the script is not equal to the text value 6 entered in the expected field.

-Illustration 12.
-Number comparison using the EQ operator ended with a negative result,
+Figure 12.
+Number comparison using the EQ operator with a negative result

 Script validators

-The output of script validators is verified by selecting the message keys that will be returned in a given test case.
+We verify the output of script validators by selecting the message keys that will be returned in a given test case.

 For example, a script validator returns two error keys with their parameters: